On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

 \smnoind (b) Let $J$ be an essential closed ideal of $A$ with $\T(J) = \{0\}$.
 By Proposition \ref{prop:type-hered}(b), it suffices to show that $J$ is of type $\ttr$.
-Suppose on the contrary that $J$ contains a non-zero finite hereditary $C^*$-subalgebra $B$.
-Then \cite[Theorem 3.4]{CP79} implies that $T_s(B)\neq \emptyset$, which is a contradiction (see the argument of part (a)).
-Now, if $A$ is purely infinite, it follows from \cite[Proposition 5.1]{KR00} that $\T(A) = \{0\}$ and $A$ is tracially infinite. \end{prf}
+Suppose on the contrary that $J$ contains a non-zero finite hereditary $C^*$-subalgebra $B$ (see Remark \ref{rem:main1}(a)).
+Then \cite[Theorem 3.4]{CP79} implies that $T_s(B)\neq \emptyset$, and the argument of part (a) produces a non-zero element in $\T(J)$, which is a contradiction.

+For the second statement, if $A$ is purely infinite, it follows from \cite[Proposition 5.1]{KR00} that $\T(A) = \{0\}$ and $A$ is tracially infinite. \end{prf}

-Proposition \ref{prop:pure-inf>III} tells us that tracial infinity stands between pure infinity and type $\ttr$.
-Note that pure infinity passes to quotients (see \cite[Theorem 4.19]{KR00}) but the quotient of a type $\ttr$ $C^*$-algebra can be semi-finite (see \cite[Remark 3.14]{CP79}).
-On the other hand, we do not know whether tracial infinity coincides with type $\ttr$.
+Recall that pure infiniteness passes to quotients (see \cite[Theorem 4.19]{KR00}) but the quotient of a type $\ttr$ $C^*$-algebra can be semi-finite (see e.g. \cite[Remark 3.14]{CP79}).
+Consequently, these two properties are difference.
+On the other hand, we do not know whether tracial infiniteness coincides with type $\ttr$.
 One can find in \cite{Ng-ext-lscsf-tr} some equivalences of the statement: ``every type $\ttr$ $C^*$-algebra is tracially infinite''.